lakshyasaxena07/Smoke-Heart/README.md

-# 💖 Smoke Heart - Animated Portfolio
+# 💖 Smoke Heart - Animated Heart

 Welcome to **Smoke Heart**, a creative animated canvas project built with HTML5, JavaScript, and CSS.
 This interactive animation displays a pulsating heart shape made from particles, accompanied by a warm greeting message — all rendered on a canvas element.